 5. The Farm

-It is even worth going just because of the setting, imagine lily ponds, wooden bridges, and greenery that takes one very far away from the desert.
-The Farm is the most scenic slow dining and reflection spot all of Dubai, perfect to visit for couples, families, or individuals who need the time to relax and enjoy spending time.
+Its farm-to-table menu provides healthy and organic, hearty breakfasts, up to fresh juices and light lunches.
+The insta-worthy setting makes it more alluring.
+Imagine lily ponds, wooden bridges, and greenery that takes one very far away from the desert.
+The Farm is the most scenic slow dining spot in Dubai, perfect to visit for couples, families, or individuals who need the time to relax and enjoy spare time.

 - Location: Al Barari